 View from the hide

 The River Ant flows past How Hill.
 This twisty picturesque river is heavily wooded and gets narrow in places, but is a wonderful stretch of the Norfolk Broads to enjoy your boating.
-The staithe at How Hill has recently been improved and is a wonderful place to moor up, have picnic and watch the world float by!
+The staithe at How Hill has recently been improved and is a great place to moor up, have picnic and watch the world float by.
 It is also the starting point of boat trips aboard the Electric Eel, a 50 minute boat ride through the reed fringed dykes not normally open to the public (boat trips during the summer months, tickets from Toad Hole Museum).
 A good path leads along the bank of the river and extends all the way down river to Ludham Bridge, about 2 miles away.
 The whole area is a great place for a walk.

 Boats moored at How Hill Staithe

 Wooden yacht sailing on the River Ant near How Hill